not-mentally-stable/RandomBetween/README.md

 ### 💡 In Short
 > Both are pseudo-random,
 > but `Random.new()` is **less predictable**, **more statistically uniform**, and **safer** for modern game systems.
+> but 100% true randomness is impossible in pure Luau but this is asclose we can get really
 ---
 # Misc...
 [![License: ](https://img.shields.io/badge/License%3A-MIT-green?style=plastic)](https://github.com/not-mentally-stable/RandomBetween/blob/main/LICENSE)